chriseidhof/persist/README.md

   This means that you have to provide a question and a reference to the `Quiz`, and it will return a reference to the newly created `Question` entity.

+* A function `createSchema` that creates the database schema for you.

+All the code in the file is backend-independent.

 Step 3: Use the code
 --------------------

 * Now you are ready to use the generated code.
 Import the module and you can start using the `createEntity` functions.
-You can add
+You can add entities, update